 While every pregnancy is different, the short answer is typically yes, weightlifting while pregnant is typically safe, provided you make some adjustments on account of your changing body.

-So in this article we’ve take a look at the benefits of lifting weights during pregnancy, and the precautions you should take to ensure both your and your baby stay safe.
+So in this article we’ve take a look at the benefits of lifting during pregnancy, and the precautions you should take to ensure both your and your baby stay safe.

 Can You Lift Weights While Pregnant?